 - Our clean water and sanitation awareness campaigns for schoolchildren and community members helped encourage handwashing, personal hygiene, and waste management.

 Education for Better Lives

-We facilitated life-skills trainings for youth ages 12-18 in order to promote essential lessons such as confidence, leadership, communication, decision making, and good judgment.
+- We facilitated life-skills trainings for children and youth in order to promote essential lessons such as confidence, leadership, communication, decision making, and good judgment.